1. Should I choose preliminary or full proposal on the START PRAF page?

-Most times this will be the department the primary PI is supervised under.
-There are certain instances where you will be the PI on a project that is managed by a different department.
+Most times this will be the department of the primary PI.
+There are certain instances in which a project that is managed by a different department.
 If this is the case, you will put that department as the responsible party.

 7. When do I mark yes for a course release?

-If you are planning to spend more than 20% effort on the proposed project, you will need to get permission from your department head to release you from one of your courses.
+Faculty planning to spend more than 20% effort during the academic year on the proposed project will need to get permission from their department head to release you from one of your courses.
 You will be asked to upload documentation in the attachment section of the PRAF.
-We will soon have a course release document available on the RSP website.
-Until then, a copy of an email or letter from your department head will suffice.
+A copy of an email from your department head will suffice.